savq/melange-nvim/README.md

 ![logo](./assets/melange-logo.png)

 Melange is a dark color scheme with a warm, moderate contrast color palette.
-It works with Neovim, as well as Vim 8, and it has tree-sitter support.
+It supports tree-sitter and regular highlighting (works with Vim8).

 ## Requirements